Amitaia/Shabbat-Times/README.md

   ### Entity Optional

   havdalah_calc =   By defaule he get 42 Min , you can set 50 or 72 for other methods

+  time_before_check: By defaule he get 10 Min , you can set minutes so the sensor can check if is shabbat

+  time_after_check: By defaule he get 10 Min , you can set minutes so the sensor can check if shabbat is ends..

   scan_interval =   By defaule he get 60 seconds , you can set what you wants...